 How can I apply?

-Applicants will need to provide documentation of the past due amounts and the contact information for landlord/property management and/or utility providers.
-When approved for assistance, funds are paid directly to the providers.
+Applicants will need to provide documentation of the past-due amounts.
+When approved for assistance, funds are paid directly to the landlord.
 Programs will require disclosure of other assistance applied for or received.

 What should I know about eviction laws?

 CLICK HERE to read NC 211’s eLibrary article about the eviction process in North Carolina.

 Need more information?

 Dial 2-1-1 or 888-892-1162 if you need further assistance or more information on local resources.
 Our call specialists are available 24 hours a day, 7 days a week.

 SOURCES:Governor Roy Cooper, CDC, U.S. Department of Treasury